Infrastructure Management

 podman-compose -f docker-compose.yml up -d

-# Or with the alias set above, the Makefile works unchanged
+# With the alias set above, Makefile targets work unchanged:

 make infra

-Volume permissions: Podman runs rootless by default, so volume mounts may need the :Z suffix for SELinux:
+Volume permissions: Podman runs rootless by default.
+If you are on SELinux, add the :Z suffix to volume mounts:

 volumes: